OP Stack smart contract deployment

 The following guide shows you how to deploy the OP Stack L1 smart contracts.
-The primary development branch is develop.
-It contains the most up-to-date software that remains backwards compatible with the latest experimental network deployments.
+The primary development branch is develop, however you should only deploy official contract releases.
+You can visit the see the smart contract overview for the official release versions.
 Changes to the smart contracts are generally not considered backwards compatible.

 💡

-Standard OP Stack chains should use governance approved and audited versions of the smart contract code.
+Standard OP Stack chains should use the latest governance approved and audited versions of the smart contract code.

 Deploying your OP Stack contracts requires creating a deployment configuration JSON file.
-For the full set of options, you can see the rollup configuration page.
+You will create a new deployment configuration file in the following monorepo subdirectory: packages/contracts-bedrock/deploy-config (opens in a new tab) For the full set of deployment configuration options and their meanings, you can see the rollup deployment configuration page.

 The smart contracts are deployed using foundry (opens in a new tab) and you can find the script's source code in the monorepo at packages/contracts-bedrock/scripts/deploy/Deploy.s.sol (opens in a new tab).